seregazhuk/seregazhuk.github.io_old/_posts/2017-06-06-phpreact-event-loop.md

     <img src="/assets/images/posts/reactphp/simple_timer.gif" alt="cgn-edit" class="">
 </p>

-## Controlling Timers
+## Canceling Timers

-There are two more methods available in the loop object to control timers:

-- `cancelTimer(TimerInterface $timer)` to detach the specified timer.
+Method `cancelTimer(TimerInterface $timer)` can be used to detach the specified timer.
-- `isTimerActive(TimerInterface $timer)` to check if the specified timer if attached to the event loop.

 We can use a passed instance of the timer to detach it from the event loop:

 {% highlight php %}
 <?php

-use \React\EventLoop\Timer\TimerInterface;
+use \React\EventLoop\TimerInterface;

 $loop = React\EventLoop\Factory::create();
 $counter = 0;